24 APR 2019 Article in Amsterdam newspaper Echo (p. 5)

 How this project came into being, and some reflections

-A colleague of mine organized a conference on literature of the Horn of Africa with a strong focus on the diaspora of that area of the world, and particularly on the English, Italian, and French languages.
+A colleague of mine organized a conference on literature of the Horn of Africa (click here for more information on the publication that followed) with a strong focus on the diaspora of that area of the world, and particularly on the English, Italian, and French languages.
 This project had a Eurocentric perspective, not only in linguistic and geographical terms (it was organized in Belgium which explains the French language focus), but also in historical terms, since these countries were former English and Italian colonies.
 When he mentioned this conference to me, I wondered about the Dutch diasporic literature from that particular part of the world.
 After some research, I discovered that, even though there had been more attempts, merely three authors from the Horn of Africa had been able to publish in the Dutch language with a Dutch publisher.
-These were exclusively Somali people.
-This is partly explained by the fact that, compared to Ethiopians and Eritreans, there were and are many Somalis in the Netherlands, since it was one of the first countries to welcome Somalian refugees after the beginning of the Somali Civil War in the beginning of the 1990s.
+These were exclusively Somali people: Sayasin Hersi, Zeinab Yumale, and Yasmine Allas.
+This is partly explained by the fact that, compared to Ethiopians and Eritreans, there were and are many Somalis in the Netherlands, since it was one of the first countries to welcome Somali refugees after the beginning of the Somali Civil War in the beginning of the 1990s.

 After I moved to the UK, I therefore asked my friend Somali-Italian author Shirin Ramzanali Fazel if she could introduce me to people from the neighborhood of Small Heath, Birmingham.
 Together with the city of Leicester, Birmingham has the largest Somali community in the UK.
 She brought me in contact with Abdinasir Ahmed and his organization.
 Through him, we met many other people in the neighborhood of Small Heath.